First, the figures:

 for LEDs come from!

 If the bulb is an incandescent, then when the batteries run down the filament runs cooler.
 For one thing, its resistance drops, which causes the current to not decrease as much as the voltage applied to the bulb does.
-Compare to this LEDs having an increase in resistance when fed less power, so when the batteries weaken the LED typically conserves the remaining energy in the batteries.
-Another significant difference is that incandescent lamps operate much less efficiently when the filament is not as hot, while most LEDs used in flashlights ususally operate slightly more efficiently than normal at reduced power.
+When an incandescent is starved of power, it gets hungry.
+LEDs do the opposite, having an increase in resistance when fed less power, so when the batteries weaken the LED conserves the remaining energy in the batteries.
+Another significant difference is that incandescent lamps operate much less efficiently when underpowered, while LEDs used in flashlights mostly work more efficiently than normal at reduced power.

-If an incandescent flashlight and an LED flashlight have the same number of batteries and the batteries are of the same type and condition, and the flashlight bulbs take the same amount of power from fresh batteries, the flashlights will probably appear roughly equally bright.
-(Nowadays the LED one has a good chance of being brighter now that LEDs significantly more efficient than incandescents are usually being used.)
-But the incandescent one will fade more rapidly when the batteries weaken.
+If an incandescent flashlight and an LED flashlight have the same number of batteries and the batteries are of the same type and condition, and the flashlight bulbs take the same amount of power from fresh batteries, the incandescent one will fade more rapidly when the batteries weaken.
 The LED one will continue working for many times the amount of time that the incandescent one does.

 As it turns out, photometric units such as the lumen, lux, footcandle and the candela are defined in terms of photopic vision.
 Two light sources with different spectral content and having equal photometric measurement will appear equally bright to a "standard human eyeball" that is in photopic mode.
 But in scotopic mode, human vision has reduced sensitivity to red wavelengths and increased sensitivity to wavelengths from mid-blue to mid-green.
 Two light sources with equal photometric measurements can have very unequal performance to a dark-adapted eye if their spectral content is different.